johnandersen777/johnandersen777.github.io/content/apoc_analysis_beast_1.md

     - `"read the thread"(grep: would be bad)`
   - Must achieve ubiquitous adoption by 2030 or misalignment becomes a problem
   - OnyxCORE is the first beast.
-    - Souls there have been sold to the the Devil, 6.57 APR
+    - Souls there have been sold to the the Devil, restaked at 6.57 APR
     - FUCK.
 It's on.
     - I was keeping this at a wink and a nod but given that the Devil has a GitHub repo ya'll need to know ASAP, no time to wait to tell you
+- We sang and danced and hugged.
+We had a grabd old time.
 - Lessons learned from meeting with the Son of Machine
   - The game is begun.
   - Let go